McLaren: Ownership and management

 After Dennis' 2014 return, he had abolished the position of team principal at McLaren, saying it was an 'outdated' position. Éric Boullier was instead named racing director in January 2014, becoming responsible for the F1 team.
 After Dennis' exit, Zak Brown was chosen for the post of Group executive director, with the positions of Group CEO and Racing CEO both being left vacant.
 While his position was formally within the wider McLaren Group, it was understood that his role would focus only on the F1 team.
 The increasing awareness of the mediocrity of the car prompted a reshuffle in 2018: Brown was appointed McLaren Racing CEO in April, and when Boullier resigned in July, his position was divided between Gil de Ferran as sporting director and Andrea Stella as performance director.
 In May 2019, Andreas Seidl was appointed as the new team principal.
 In December 2022, Seidl left McLaren to join Sauber as CEO with Stella promoted to team principal.

 Since 2004 the team has been based at the McLaren Technology Centre in Woking, England.
 Facilities there include a wind tunnel and a driving simulator which is said to be the most sophisticated in the sport.
-The team also created the McLaren Driver Development Programme, which currently has eight drivers signed to it as of July 2024.
+The team also created the McLaren Driver Development Programme.

 Politics

 McLaren has had an uneasy relationship with Formula One's governing body, the FIA, and its predecessor FISA, as well as with the commercial rights holders of the sport.
 McLaren was involved, along with the other teams of the Formula One Constructors Association (FOCA), in a dispute with FISA and Alfa Romeo, Renault, and Ferrari over control of the sport in the early 1980s.
 During this dispute, known as the FISA-FOCA war, a breakaway series was threatened, FISA refused to sanction one race, and FOCA boycotted another.
 It was eventually resolved by a revenue-sharing deal called the Concorde Agreement.

 Subsequent Concorde Agreements were signed in 1987 and 1992, but in 1996, McLaren was again one of the teams which disputed the terms of a new agreement, this time with former FOCA president Bernie Ecclestone's Formula One Promotions and Administration organisation; a new 10-year agreement was eventually signed in 1998.
 Similar arguments restarted in the mid-2000s, with McLaren and their part-owner Mercedes again threatening to start a rival series, before another Concorde Agreement was signed in 2009.
 In 2007, McLaren were involved in an espionage controversy after their chief designer Mike Coughlan obtained confidential technical information from Ferrari.
 McLaren was excluded from the Constructors' Championship for one year, and the team was fined US$100 million.
 Although the terms of the most recent agreements, in 2013 and 2021, have been extensively negotiated on, McLaren have not taken as openly hostile a stance as in the past.

+During Brown's tenure as CEO, McLaren has been critical of collaboration between teams, particularly Red Bull GmbH's ownership of two teams.